xqwen/dap/tutorial/enrichment/gwas/README.md

-# Enrichment Analysis of HDL-associated Genetic Variants
+# Enrichment Analysis in GWAS

 In this example, we study the enrichment of functionally annotated genetic variants associated with high density cholesterol (HDL).
 In this analysis, we use the z-scores of single-SNP association testing of HDL association ([Pickrell, 2014](http://www.cell.com/ajhg/abstract/S0002-9297(14)00263-8)) and functional annotations derived from ENCODE data by [Gusev et al, 2014](http://www.cell.com/ajhg/abstract/S0002-9297(14)00426-1).